lsst-dm/dmtn-031/index.rst

 New Horizons

    We use data that was observed on the Subaru telescope using Hyper-Suprime Cam (HSC) as part of efforts .
-   The data were observed as part of a pathfinding effort for the `New Horizons`_ probe.
+   The data were observed as part of a path-finding for the `New Horizons`_ probe.
 There are a total of 39 visits contained in data labeled ``pointing 908`` we we use to test an extremely dense case for both reference and source objects.
 This pointing starts with visit id 3350 and contains a total number of 4056 CCD exposures.